vinfreecs/genga/docs/index.rst

 License
 -------

-GENGA is free to use, but when results from GENGA are published, then the following paper has to be referenced :cite:p:`Grimm+2014`.
+GENGA is free to use, but when results from GENGA are published, then the following papers have to be referenced :cite:p:`Grimm+2014`, :cite:p:`Grimm+2022`.

 Setup